plett/notion2ical/README.md

 # notion2ical

-Once finished, this will use Cloudflare Workers to read a Notion calendar and export it in iCal format to be imported into Google Calendar, Outlook, etc.
+This project is unlikely to ever get finished - I am no longer using Notion in a way that would find a calendar export useful.
+I'm leaving this up here, as it's 50% done - it can successfully publish a Cloudflare Worker which will fetch events from a single Notion calendar and publish them as ical which can be imported into Google Calendar, Outlook, etc.